samolin/YLAB/README.md

 ## Usage

-* make up - for creating a new container and start the application
+* make build - for creating a new container and start the application

 * make tests - for running tests\
 ```All tests run into a separate container```